zkyseu/PPlanedet/README.md

 ## News
 <ul class="nobull">
   <li>[2022-12-14] :fire: We release versionv2.
 Compared with v1, v2 is achieved by Hook instead of being built upon Paddleseg.
 With v2, we can obtain a better SCNN with 95% accuracy on Tusimple dataset.
 It should be noticed that we only spent 30 epochs to achieve this result.
 Pretrain weight is available.
-  <li>[2022-12-4] :we release the inference/demo code.
+  <li>[2022-12-4] : we release the inference/demo code.
 You can directly test our model.
   <li>[2022-11-24] : we release the evaluation code and pretrain weight of the <a href="https://github.com/zkyseu/PPlanedet/tree/main/configs/scnn">SCNN</a> in Tusimple dataset.
 We also update the Installation and training documentations of our project.
 In the following days, we will upload Inference/demo code and pretrain weight of SCNN in CULane dataset.
 Meanwhile, we will reproduce ERFNet.
   <li>[2022-11-22] we release the project code.
 We now only reproduce the SCNN with 93.70% accuracy in Tusimple dataset.
 Pretrain model will be updated in the following days.
 We will also release the eval and demo code in the following days.